 To help you with your travel planning, you can refer to our full 3-day Taichung itinerary on Sygic Travel.
 It’s a more complete version of the map above which includes attraction suggestions as well.

-You can also download a copy of our entire 2-week Taiwan itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download a copy of our entire 2-week Taiwan itinerary in editable Word format from our EAT-ineraries page.
 It covers Taipei, Tamsui, Jiufen, Sun Moon Lake, Taichung, Tainan, Kaohsiung, and Hualien.

 Thanks for reading and we hope you enjoy these awesome restaurants and night markets in Taichung!